serqco/qabstracts/codebook.md

 The codes described here are meant to be (nearly) objective;
 we strive for high inter-coder agreement.

-If a code ends with `:i\d:u\d` (which is a regular expression), this means it can have an "IU suffix".
+A code may allow for one or more suffixes, which provide additional detail and are considered subjective.
-The meaning of IU suffixes is explained in Section 4.
+The meaning of the suffixes is explained in Section 3.
-Actual IU suffixes look for instance like this:
-`:i1`, `:u2`, `:i2u1` or nothing (i.e., the suffix can also be missing).
-An IU suffix codifies subjective property counts of two properties `i` and `u`, each with a default value of 0.

-Our annotation checking script gathers the set of codes to check for directly from the present file by looking for strings of the form "code `something-or-other`".
+Our annotation checking script gathers the set of codes to check for directly from the present file by looking for strings of the form "code `something-or-other:suffix1:othersuffix`".
 Make sure all code declarations take this form and no other things do.